-Costa Rica facts contain articles that provide details about Costa Rica, its people, its history, government, political structure, social values, policies, geography, weather, plants, and animals.
+Our Costa Rica facts page contains an overview of articles that provide details about Costa Rica, its people, its history, government, political structure, social values, policies, geography, weather, plants and animals.
 These articles and pages are meant to educate and inform users of everything they want to know about Costa Rica.
+Pura Vida!

 Find only the best information here

 Costa Rica is cherished as one of the world’s most popular eco-tourism destinations.
 Thanks to its beautiful landscapes, pristine beaches, myriad adventure activities and proximity to the U.S., the country draws more than two million tourists each year.
-Learn more about this amazing nation with these cool Costa Rica facts that helped make this paradise one of the “happiest countries” on Earth.
+Learn more about this amazing nation with these interesting facts that helped make this paradise one of the “happiest countries” on Earth.

 Costa Ricans live the Pura Vida by enjoying life’s little pleasures.
 Ticos, a term used to describe Costa Ricans, spend time with friends and family, enjoy meals together, and just explore the great outdoors in their beautiful country.
 According to the Happy Planet Index, Costa Ricans enjoy the highest life satisfaction in the world.
 Now that’s Pura Vida!
-Why not come joins us in the happiest place on earth.
+Why not visit Costa Rica and come joins us in the happiest place on earth?

 Country and Politics

-With no armed forces to support, the Costa Rican government has poured those funds into both public education and preserving the natural heritage.
+With no standing army, the Costa Rican government has poured those funds into both public education and preserving the natural heritage.
 Today there are more than 100 protected areas consisting of reserves, wildlife refuges and national parks in Costa Rica.
 Costa Ricans also enjoy one of the most modern public health care systems, which was recently ranked 36th in the world by the World Health Organization.
-Additionally, the country boasts one of the highest life expectancy rates at 77 years.
+Additionally, the country boasts one of the highest life expectancy rates at 77 for men and 820 for women.

 Flag and shield

-The Flag and Shield of Costa Rica are an outstanding symbol of the countries freedom and rights for the people.
+The Flag and Shield of Costa Rica are an outstanding symbol of the country’s freedom and rights for the people.
 Much history made what the flag and shield are today.
-Look here for Costa Rica facts on the Flag and shield.
+Look here for Costa Rica facts on the Flag and shield and the influences that created it.

 Unlike many of its Central American neighbors, the government in Costa Rica is a stable democracy, with presidential elections that take place every four years.
 Laura Chinchilla was the first female president elected in this country.

-Former Costa Rican president, Jose Figueres Ferrer, abolished the Costa Rican national military in 1948.
+Former Costa Rican president, Jose Figueres Ferrer, abolished the Costa Rican national military in 1948 after a grueling civil war.
 Since that time, the country has functioned peaceably with no civil unrest.

 Find out what currency Costa Rica uses and how the dollars is used here.
 There is a lot to know about money when you travel and this article will help you out.